 Also known as the puncture vine, Tribulus terrestris is a Mediterranean plant that is presented as a natural alternative to anabolic steroids.
 Mostly recommended for male virility, it was popularized by IFBB bodybuilding champion Jeffrey Petermann in the early 1970s as a supplement that can boost the body’s natural testosterone levels, thus improving male sexual performance and helping to build muscle.
 However, while Tribulus terrestris does seem to have libido-enhancing properties (especially in rats), scientific studies have failed to find evidence for the claim that it can boost testosterone levels in humans.
 In fact, there is no evidence that Tribulus terrestris can enhance sports performance or increase muscle growth in any way.
 I mention it here only to dissuade you from ever trying it.

 Ephedrine is a central nervous system stimulant derived from the ephedra (or Ma-huang) plant.
 In its herbal form, it has been used for over 2,000 years by the Chinese to treat asthma, nasal congestion, and allergies.
 Resembling adrenaline, ephedrine increases basal metabolic rate (BMR), thus spurring the body to burn calories faster.
-However, the dietary supplement was banned by the FDA in 2004 because it has an unreasonable risk and presents little proven benefit.
+However, the dietary supplement was banned by the FDA in 2004 because it was found to be unsafe and presents little proven benefit.

 Weight gainers are of course also very useful when you are bulking.
 They can help you to boost your caloric intake without having to spend all day in the fridge.
-A single shake can provide a meal’s worth or more of kilocalories.
+A single shake can provide a whole meal’s worth or more of kilocalories!